AshLaw96/kuwait-travel-website/README.md

 #### Footer

-  - This will be situated at the bottom of each page and will contain external links and videos for the users and will follow a similar colour scheme as the rest of each page.
+  - This will be situated at the bottom of each page and will contain social media links for the users and will follow a similar colour scheme as the rest of each page.

   <details>
   <summary>click here to see the footer sections</summary>